Kingdom of Tlemcen

-The Kingdom of Tlemcen or Zayyanid Kingdom of Tlemcen (الزيانيون) was a kingdom ruled by the Berber Zayyanid dynasty in what is now the northwest of Algeria.
+The Kingdom of Tlemcen (مملكة تلمسان) or Zayyanid Kingdom of Tlemcen was a kingdom ruled by the Berber Zayyanid dynasty in what is now the northwest of Algeria.
 Its territory stretched from Tlemcen to the Chelif bend and Algiers, and at its zenith reached Sijilmasa and the Moulouya River in the west, Tuat to the south and the Soummam in the east.

 The Tlemcen Kingdom was established after the demise of the Almohad Caliphate in 1236, and later fell under Ottoman rule in 1554.
 The capital of the kingdom was Tlemcen, which lay on the primary east–west route between Morocco and Ifriqiya.
 The kingdom was situated between the realm of the Marinids to the west, centred on Fez, and the Hafsids to the east, centred on Tunis.

 Tlemcen was a hub for the north–south trade route from Oran on the Mediterranean coast to the Western Sudan.
 As a prosperous trading centre, it attracted its more powerful neighbours.
 At different times the kingdom was invaded and occupied by the Marinids from the west, by the Hafsids from the east, and by Aragonese from the north.
 At other times, they were able to take advantage of turmoil among their neighbours: during the reign of Abu Tashfin I (r.
 1318–1337) the Zayyanids occupied Tunis and in 1423, under the reign of Abu Malek, they briefly captured Fez.
 In the south the Zayyanid realm included the Tuat, Tamentit, and Draa regions which was governed by Abdallah Ibn Moslem ez Zerdali, a sheikh of the Zayyanids.